-My past is a fractured past – a broken barren landscape of losses and disappointments.
+My past is fractured – a broken barren landscape of losses and disappointments.

-Our past is a fractured past – littered with the suffering of millions.
-Is it our responsibility to remember it for it is engraved in the archetypes we live, consciously and unconsciously?
+Our past is fractured – littered with the suffering of millions.
+Is it our responsibility to remember it, for it is engraved in the archetypes we live with, consciously and unconsciously?

 We all have broken hearts.
 It seems that we can only love with broken hearts.
 We all have lame legs and twisted feet.
 It seems that we can only dance when accepting our imperfections and imbalances.
-It is only then that we can remove the veil of the sun in front of the universe to be in the night-time, where we maybe can get to see beyond, like in Sabra Field’s quote.
+Only then can we remove the veil of the sun in front of the universe to be in the night-time, where we can see beyond, like in Sabra Field’s quote?

 Somewhere in the deep of the Karoo